skip to main content

 Do I need to speak Mandarin Chinese in order to help my child?

 Not at all!
 Our program was designed for students of families who do not speak Mandarin.
 Teachers will send home supporting materials when appropriate.
-An Online component is available for home access.
+An online component is available for home access.
 Parents can help their students review the content online at home.

 Does this program continue in middle and high school?

 Mandarin Immersion Program is a K-12 program that continues through 12th grade.
+Students in MIP attend Newhart Middle School (grades 6, 7, and 8th) and Capistrano Valley High School (grades 9-12th).